In spite of all the high technology available these days, in the form of computer based audio

 So why is it that guitarists will pay double the price for a monster tower of amps and cabs with valves?

-Why would a studio want a valve microphone pre-amp or compressor and not just the latest
+Why would a top studio want a valve microphone pre-amp or compressor to feed that really expensive mic into and not just

 Does the "warm sound" have anything to do with the fact that these fragile glass components